nwsw/nwcplugin-api/api/overview.md

  }
 ```

-When this is done, all property values for a user object of this type will be filtered through the lens of its `spec` table.
+When this is done, all property values for an object will be filtered through the lens of its `spec` table.
 If a property does not exist in the object, then the `default` value from the spec will be returned.
 For properties of type `bool`, any of the following case insensitive values will result in a true return value: `y, yes, true, 1`.
 Any other value will yield false.
 Numeric values (`int` or `float`) that are out of range will return the `min` or `max`, depending on which extreme was exceeded.
 For `enum` fields, the `default` will be returned if the current property value is not found in the enumerated list.
 The list is generally case sensitive, but you should not use duplicate values of differing case.

 ## The `menu` Table - Custom Command Actions
 An object's event method table can return an additional `menu` entry.
 This is used to construct a context menu when an object's anchor is right clicked in the editor.
 It is also accessible when the object is selected by itself in the editor.
 Each active menu entry triggers an `menuClick` event when an item is selected by the user.